marcduiker/azure-functions-university/lessons/typescript/blob/blob-lesson-ts.md

    > 🔎 **Observation** - For the sake of this lesson, we leave out any further checks on the JSON object in the body of the request.
 In real life scenarios you certainly must place further validations in place to make sure that you store valid data.

 8. Let us deal with the unhappy case first when the request does not contain a body.
-We will return the corresponding information to the caller:
+We return the corresponding information to the caller:

    ```typescript
     else {